A2osX/A2osX/.Docs/Glossary.md

 **phase**: (1) A stage in a periodic process.
 A point in a cycle.
 For example, the 6502 and 65C816 microprocessors use a clock cycle consisting of two phases called F0 and F1.
 (2) The relationship between two periodic signals or processes.

+**ping**: Ping is a computer network administration software utility used to test the reachability of a host on an Internet Protocol (IP) network.

+**pipe**: In computer programming, especially in UNIX operating systems, a pipe is a technique for passing information from one program process to another.
+Basically, a pipe passes a parameter such as the output of one process to another process which accepts it as input.

 **pixel**: A contraction of picture element, the smallest dot you can draw on the screen.
 Also a location in video memory that corresponds to a point on the graphics screen when the viewing window includes that location.
 In the Super Hi-Res display on the Apple IIGS, each pixel is represented by either 2 or 4 bits.

 **pointer**: (1) An item of information consisting of the memory address of some other item.
 For example, the 65816 stack register contains a pointer to the top of the stack.
 (2) The mouse pointer, an arrow-shaped cursor whose screen location is controlled by mouse movements.